 Foods that raise LDL cholesterol

 Animal foods and products contain cholesterol, but it’s actually the types of fats in foods that can have a more dramatic effect on blood cholesterol levels.
 Decades of research has shown that saturated fats can raise your LDL and increase your risk for heart disease.
-Recent studies show a less clear link between saturated fat intake and risk for heart disease.
-However, a comprehensive meta-analysis found evidence that when saturated fat is replaced with polyunsaturated fats, not carbohydrates, heart disease risk decreases.
+Recent show a less clear link between saturated fat intake and risk for heart disease.
+However, a comprehensive found evidence that when saturated fat is replaced with polyunsaturated fats, not carbohydrates, heart disease risk decreases.

 Foods that are high in saturated fats encourage your liver to make more LDL.
 You should limit these foods:

 - ice cream

 - red meat, including beef, veal, lamb, and pork

 - deli meats, sausage, bacon, and hot dogs

 Foods that are high in trans fats also increase LDL cholesterol.
 These foods include: